 Christians today are notorious at making vows and breaking them.
 I noted this when I first began to move in Christian circles.
 As a young Christian, I went to a young’s people’s conference and watched eighteen young people go forward and dedicate themselves to the Lord for full-time Christian service.
 I wouldn’t go forward because I did not know whether I could make good my promise.
 May I say that out of all those who dedicated themselves to the Lord’s service that night, not one of them entered full-time service!
 Have you made a vow to God?
 If you have, He wants you to keep it.

 The Old Testament warns us to pay our vows rather than make vows we do not fulfill.

 When you make a vow to God, do not be late in paying it, for He takes no delight in fools.
 Pay what you vow!
 It is better that you should not vow than that you should vow and not pay.
 Ecclesiastes 5:4-5 (NASB)

 This is a truth we should all remember.
 If we promise to do something, God says do it!
 But this does not apply to sinful promises.
-Yet many good promises are not fulfilled because someone has changed “his or her mind” because it will be an inconvenience or ‘too troublesome.”
+Yet many good promises are not fulfilled because someone has changed “his or her mind” due to inconvenience or it is “too troublesome.”
 God calls us to be men and women of integrity.
-God wants our yes to be yes and our no to be no (Matthew 5:37)!
+God wants our “yes “to be “yes” and our “no” to be “no” (Matthew 5:37)!